Last updated 10th February 2023

 This policy refers to the personal information processed by Theatre for a Change UK, including all information processed by the official Theatre for a Change website.

 How to contact us

-Post: Theatre for a Change, Finsbury Business Centre, 40 Bowling Green Lane, London, EC1R 0NE
+Post: Theatre for a Change, Forma House, 40 Bowling Green Lane, London, EC1R 0NE

 Personal information means any information relating to an identifiable person who can be directly or indirectly identified by it.
 This includes a person’s contact details, images of them and their IP address.